Will Bankruptcy Affect My Military Security Clearance?

 Will Filing for Bankruptcy Affect Your Security Clearance?

-If, for instance, you experienced financial problems and had to file for bankruptcy because of an unexpected event (such as job loss, divorce, or a medical emergency), your bankruptcy will be viewed more favorably than if you had to file because of excessive spending or another type of financial irresponsibility.
+For instance, if you experienced financial problems and had to file for bankruptcy because of an unexpected event, such as job loss, divorce, or a medical emergency, your bankruptcy would be viewed more favorably than if you had to file because of excessive spending or another type of financial irresponsibility.

-When the military evaluates whether you should receive a security clearance, one of the factors considered is whether you're a financially responsible individual.
-The reasoning behind this consideration is that if you can't live within your means or satisfy your debts, you might be a security concern due to lack of self-control—or you might have poor judgment or be predisposed to commit illegal acts to meet your financial obligations.
+When the military evaluates whether you should receive a security clearance, one factor is whether you're financially responsible.
+The reasoning behind this consideration is that if you can't live within your means or satisfy your debts, you might be a security concern due to a lack of self-control, or you might have poor judgment or be predisposed to commit illegal acts to meet your financial obligations, such as accepting bribes.

-Here are some examples of the most common financial conditions that can disqualify you from obtaining a security clearance:
+Here are some examples of financial conditions that could disqualify you from obtaining a security clearance:

-• not being able (or willing) to pay your debts
+• not being able to pay your debts

 • irresponsible and frivolous spending habits